tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

 ..  function:: vshard.router.disable()

+    Since vshard v.0.1.21.
 Manually restrict access to the router API.
 When the API is disabled, all its methods throw a Lua error, except :ref:`vshard.router.cfg() <router_api-cfg>`,
     :ref:`vshard.router.new() <router_api-new>`,
     :ref:`vshard.router.enable() <router_api-enable>` and